microsoftgraph/entra-powershell/module/Entra/docs/New-EntraMSInvitation.md

 ## EXAMPLES

-### Invite a new external user to your directory
+### Example 1: Invite a new external user to your directory
 ```
 New-EntraMSInvitation -InvitedUserEmailAddress someexternaluser@externaldomain.com -SendInvitationMessage $True -InviteRedirectUrl "http://myapps.onmicrosoft.com"
 ```

-Using the cmdlet in this example, an email is sent to the user who's email address is in the -InvitedUserEmailAddress parameter.
+An email is sent to the user who's email address is in the -InvitedUserEmailAddress parameter, using the cmdlet in this example.
-When the user accepts the invitation, they are forwarded to the url as specified in the -InviteRedirectUrl parameter
+When the user accepts the invitation, they're forwarded to the url as specified in the -InviteRedirectUrl parameter.

 ## PARAMETERS

 ### -InvitedUserDisplayName
-The display name of the user as it will appear in your directory
+The display name of the user as it appears in your directory.

 ```yaml
 Type: String